Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   Max: No he's right.
 If I can't figure out a way to bet you on my own I shouldn't be out there.
 You said so your self

+After Max wins his first match more citizens have become insprired that they too can have equal power to that of cybervators

 Spike calls Max to the cave again to show him more items or information that he discovered